JuliaDynamics/DiscreteEvents.jl/docs/src/overview.md

 If we provide the clock with a time interval `Δt`, it ticks with a fixed sample rate.
 At each tick it will call registered functions or expressions:

+- `sample_time!(sim::Clock, Δt::Number)`: set the clock's sampling time starting from now (`τ(sim)`).
 - `sample!(sim::Clock, ex::Union{Expr,SimFunction})`: enqueue a function or expression for sampling.

 Sampling functions or expressions are called at clock ticks in the sequence they were registered.
-They are called before any events which may have been scheduled for the same time.
+They are called before any events scheduled for the same time.

 ### Running the simulation